hapax/hapax.github.io/assets/teaching.md

 pool of talent, namely those with the potential to be great hikers if only they had the motivation to walk.

-Both of these solutions are unsatisfying because the answer is obvious.
+There is an obvious way to develop good hikers and maximise access to talent.
 We should stop marching students through the scrubland!
-We should take them through varied, stimulating terrain, past swamps and meadows, into forests, along streams and canyons.
+We should take them through varied and stimulating terrain, through forests, along streams, down canyons, and up slopes.
 At first, they would hike along well-marked trails, but with time, they could learn to camp in the wilderness, explore uncharted wastes and conquer summits.
-This would not only turn natural walkers into good hikers, but identify others with hiking talent who need more motivation.
+This would turn natural walkers into good hikers, and bring others along who may, with practice, become just as good.

+The scrubland is an empty philosophy.
-The greatest success, in this new paradigm, would be the moment a student realised that hiking was not about walking, but rather, using walking to experience and understand the world.
+We are best served, as individuals and as a society, by showing students that hiking is not about walking, but rather, using walking to experience and understand the world.

 ## A view of the scrubland